 Note: this guide refers to hemp-derived CBD sold in retail stores.
 If you are buying CBD from a dispensary, ask the budtender if the CBD is derived from hemp or marijuana.
 This will determine the levels of THC (the intoxicating cannabis compound) in the CBD product.
 Hemp-derived CBD contains less than 0.3% THC, which is a negligible amount that will not get you high.

 The quality of hemp-derived CBD starts with the farming of the plant.
-As a general rule, hemp from Europe or the United States can be considered as quality sources.
-European farmers have had years of experience growing hemp and, for many years, hemp was imported from Europe to the U.S. when it was illegal to grow.
-Then, in 2014, hemp pilot programs were made legal in the U.S. under the 2014 Farm Bill.
+As a general rule, hemp from the United States can be considered as quality sources.
+In 2014, hemp pilot programs were made legal in the U.S. under the 2014 Farm Bill.
 U.S. farmers are acclimating to the hemp crop well.
+Passing of the 2018 Farm Bill made it further easier for more farmers to grow hemp.

 While we name these two locations as quality sources, it is still important to discuss farming practices.
 The hemp plant should be grown without pesticides or herbicides as these chemicals can be present in the final product.
 The process of growing hemp is a major indicator of the final product’s quality.